 There are several noticeable differences when playing the games combined.
 Knuckles is playable in the Sonic 3 levels and Tails becomes available in the Sonic & Knuckles levels.
 Also, all of the levels from both games are accessible, starting from Sonic 3.
 Once these levels are completed the Death Egg falls off screen intact instead of being destroyed, and then the play continues straight to the levels of Sonic & Knuckles.
 The final boss of Sonic 3 is also omitted for Sonic and Tails.

-After collecting all the Chaos Emeralds of Sonic 3 a new quest becomes available when entering the first special Stage in Mushroom Hill Zone which allows you to collect seven new Emeralds called "Super Emeralds".
-When these Emeralds are collected, Hidden Palace Zone will become available, and Sonic can transform into Hyper Sonic and Knuckles can transform into Hyper Knuckles.
+After collecting all the Chaos Emeralds of Sonic 3 a new quest becomes available when entering the first Giant Ring in Mushroom Hill Zone, which allows you to collect seven new Emeralds called "Super Emeralds" through a special stage hub world in Hidden Palace Zone.
+When these Emeralds are collected, Sonic can transform into Hyper Sonic and Knuckles can transform into Hyper Knuckles.
 Tails has no Hyper form, but the Super Emeralds are needed for him to transform into Super Tails, as the Chaos Emeralds alone have no effect on him.
 There are also several other notable differences when playing these two combined games.

 - Game progress can be saved in Sonic & Knuckles by using Sonic 3's save feature (there are now 8 save slots instead of 6).